 The default choice is Current Time.
 If the custom particle is a still image, the mode should always be set to Current Time.
 This option will speed up rendering because the same frame of the layer is used for all particles in the current frame.

-The Start modes all begin at frame one (the 'start') of the custom input layer.
+The Start at modes all begin at frame one (the start) of the custom input layer.

 The Random modes pick a frame at random to use.